xSke/mechs.team/docs/team-history/season21.md

 ## Kelvin Un-shelled

-After being stuck in a giant peanut shell for most of Season 20, Kelvin Drumsolo was pecked free by birds on Season 21 Day 2, in a game against the Kansas City Breath Mints.
+After being [stuck in a giant peanut shell](/season20/#shell-vin-drumsolo) for most of Season 20, [Kelvin Drumsolo](/players/kelvin-drumsolo) was pecked free by birds on Season 21 Day 2, in a game against the Kansas City Breath Mints.
 This event unfortunately zir to be afflicted with a peanut Superallergy, which luckily got downgraded to a regular allergy and subsequently fully cured again during the season without causing any damage.

 ## Alto’s One-Game Debut

-After their introduction to the team’s shadows, Polkadot Patterson, now optimized with a decent star-count for batting was brought into the League through Voicemail on Season 21, Day 104.
-However in their first game, they didn’t get to make any major moves, as a combination of the Mechs already lethally consistent batting, Sun(Sun)’s positive numerical changes and Black Hole granting the opposing team a Win instead of a loss due to Sun(Sun), the Mechanics won themselves out of the playoffs and ended their playoff run there with Polkadot Patterson’s debut not allowing a single hit earned.
+After their introduction to the team’s shadows Polkadot Patterson, now optimized with a decent star-count for batting was brought into the League through Voicemail on Season 21, Day 104.
+However in their first game, they didn’t get to make any major moves.
+As a combination of the Mechs already lethally consistent batting, Sun(Sun)’s positive numerical changes and Black Hole granting the opposing team a Win instead of a loss due to Sun(Sun), the Mechanics won themselves out of the playoffs and ended their playoff run there with Polkadot Patterson’s debut not allowing a single hit earned.